 Maintenance Level & Water Needs

 A durable, dog-friendly yard shouldn’t mean more work for you.
-In fact, many of the toughest options are surprisingly lower maintenance than a traditional, delicate lawn.
+In fact, many of the toughest options are surprisingly low-maintenance compared to a traditional, delicate lawn.
 A perfect lawn often requires constant mowing, fertilizing, and watering.
-In contrast, alternatives like clover require less water, fertilize themselves, and need less frequent mowing.
-Non-plant options like mulch or turf require no watering at all.
+In contrast, alternatives such as clover require less water, fertilize themselves, and require less frequent mowing.
+Non-plant options such as mulch or turf require no watering.
 Consider how much time and effort you are willing to dedicate to upkeep.

 Urine Resistance

-This is a major factor for anyone tired of seeing those tell-tale yellow and brown spots on their lawn.
+This is a significant factor for anyone tired of seeing those tell-tale yellow and brown spots on their lawn.
 Dog urine is highly concentrated with nitrogen.
-While a little nitrogen is a fertilizer, a direct dose acts like a chemical spill, burning and killing the grass.
+While a bit of nitrogen is beneficial as a fertilizer, a direct application acts like a chemical spill, burning and killing the grass.
 Some plants are naturally more resistant to this.
 Specifically, plants like clover are “nitrogen-fixers,” meaning they pull nitrogen from the air and aren’t as affected by the nitrogen in urine.
 This makes them a fantastic choice for preventing lawn burn.

 Living Ground Covers: The Best Plants for a Dog Play Area

-If you want to maintain a green, living surface in your yard, you need to choose plants that are up to the task.
+If you want to maintain a green, living surface in your yard, you need to choose plants that are well-suited.
 These options are known for their ability to withstand the rigors of a playful pup.

 1. Clover (The Resilient & Self-Fertilizing Option)

 Why It Works: Clover is a powerhouse for a dog-friendly yard.
 It is a tough, fast-growing plant that is incredibly soft on paws.
 Most importantly, it stays green even in dry summer conditions when traditional grass starts to turn brown.
-Its biggest advantage, however, is its high resistance to dog urine burn.
-Clover is a nitrogen-fixing plant, which means it pulls its own nitrogen from the atmosphere.
+Its most significant advantage, however, is its high resistance to dog urine burn.
+Clover is a nitrogen-fixing plant, meaning it fixes nitrogen from the atmosphere.
 As a result, the concentrated nitrogen in dog urine doesn’t harm it.
 It simply uses what it needs.

 Pros & Cons: